rails/rails/guides/source/configuring.md

    config.action_mailbox.incinerate_after = 14.days
    ```

 * `config.action_mailbox.queues.incineration` accepts a symbol indicating the Active Job queue to use for incineration jobs.
+When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
 It defaults to `:action_mailbox_incineration`.

 * `config.action_mailbox.queues.routing` accepts a symbol indicating the Active Job queue to use for routing jobs.
+When this option is `nil`, purge jobs are sent to the default Active Job queue (see `config.active_job.default_queue_name`).
 It defaults to `:action_mailbox_routing`.

 ### Configuring Action Mailer